neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ## Data Transfer

-At the end of an acquisition session, **datashuttle** allows you to transfer all new data to the central machine at the click of a `Transfer` button.
+**datashuttle** allows you to transfer all data between machines at the click of a `Transfer` button.

-However, the real power comes from customisable transfers, for example downloading a subset of data to a machine for analysis.
-Say you wanted to transfer only the first behavioural session from all subjects to an analysis PC.
+The real power comes from customisable transfers.
+Let's say that you wanted to transfer a subset of your acquired data to a workstation for analysis.
+For example, only the first behavioural session from all subjects to pilot an animal-tracking pipeline.

-In the graphical interface, you could fill in the `Custom Transfer` screen as below and click `Transfer`:
+In the graphical interface, you would fill in the `Custom Transfer` screen as below and click `Transfer`:

 ```{image} /_static/blog_images/datashuttle/how-to-transfer-custom-dark.png